brj0/mepylome/docs/gui_cli.rst

 To perform a test methylation analysis, run the following command in the terminal after installing mepylome (and optionally activating the corresponding virtual environment).
-This command will download example IDAT files and launch the GUI.
+This command will download example IDAT files (to `~/Documents/mepylome/` and launch the GUI.
 Note that the initial launch may take some time:

 .. code-block:: sh

-    mepyltut
+    mepylome --tutorial

 After pressing the start button, the beta values are extracted, and the UMAP plot is generated.
 Clicking on a dot in the UMAP plot should display the corresponding CNV at the bottom of the browser window.
-You should see something similar to the following image:
+You should see something similar to the following:

 .. image:: images/screenshot.png